Frameworks

 Mental models for thinking clearly, leading intentionally, and building what matters.

 I didn't set out to create frameworks.
 I needed tools for my own thinking — ways to organize complexity and make decisions when the path wasn't clear.
 Over time, these models proved useful enough to share.
-Each one represents years of iteration, testing, and refinement.

 Fulfillment Theory

 A diagnostic framework for leaders.
-When teams struggle, one of three elements is missing.
-Fulfillment Theory helps you find which one — and fix it.
+Where clarity, collaboration, and connection intersect, fulfillment follows.
+When teams struggle, one of the three is missing — this is how you find which.

 Elevation Framework

+A prioritization lens.
 Most leaders are drowning in demands.
-This framework plots every activity on two axes — impact and integration — to reveal what actually deserves your attention.
+This framework plots every activity on two axes — impact and integration — to reveal what to elevate, delegate, automate, or eliminate.

 Spheres